MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channels-legal-entities.md

 ---
 # required metadata

-title: Legal entities
+title: Create legal entities
-description: This topic is an overview of Microsoft Dynamics 365 Commerce legal entities, which must be created and configured before creating channels.
+description: This topic describes how to create legal entities in Microsoft Dynamics 365 Commerce, which must be created and configured before creating channels.
 author: samjarawan
 manager: annbe
 ms.date: 01/20/2020